influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/explore-data/group-by.md

 ---
-title: Use the GROUP BY clause
+title: The GROUP BY clause
 list_title: GROUP BY clause
 description: >
   ...